230081525/230081525/README.md

 - **Task:**  My objective was to understand how to respond effectively to typical interview questions and learn techniques that employers expect from candidates.
 - **Action:**  I completed an online multiple-choice assessment that tested my knowledge of the CAR method, company research, and effective self-introduction strategies.
 - **Result:** This exercise helped me build confidence in structuring interview answers clearly and positively.
 I learned how to link my experiences to the position requirements and present myself as a strong, well-prepared candidate.
+Key Learnings:
+- Structured techniques like CAR (Challenge, Action, Result) help in delivering concise and impactful answers.
+- Preparing answers in advance and understanding employer expectations builds confidence.
+- Linking personal experiences to the role demonstrates suitability and readiness.

 ---

 ## Mock Interview